 When IV fluid is running, it is running through a primary line.
 So their primary IV fluids (normal saline, half normal saline, D5, D10, normal saline with potassium added, etc.) are the main fluids running.
 When you need to hang an IV antibiotic, you typically “piggy back” (hence the term IV piggyback) this onto your primary fluids, provided they are compatible.
 The antibiotic is then considered a secondary line.
 It is connected to the primary tubing.
 You set the pump to run your antibiotic at the prescribed rate and then it will (typically) automatically switch back over to your maintenance fluids.

 For example, if my patient has normal saline with 20 mEq of potassium chloride running at 75 ml/hr and I have a dose of Ancef due, I need to check to see if my normal saline with potassium chloride is compatible with Ancef.
-If it is not compatible, then I need to start another IV or if they have a PICC line (peripherally inserted central catheter, midline catheter, or central venous catheter), I have to use a different port.
+If it is not compatible, then I need to start another IV or if they have a PICC line (peripherally inserted central catheter), midline catheter, or central venous catheter, I have to use a different port.

 However, please make sure to follow your hospital’s policy because some require people have a dedicated line just for antibiotics (typically called a “med line”), rather than piggybacking it to a maintenance line.

 Another thing to consider is if the maintenance fluid can be paused to administer the antibiotic.
 Think to yourself, do I want this paused for the duration of that antibiotic?
 Is that okay?
-If you have someone on an insulin drip and you’re piggy-backing Zosyn (which can take 4 hours to infuse) on their only dextrose source, you’re going to have a mess on your hands.
-I typically only piggyback things to maintenance fluids like normal saline.
+If you have someone on an insulin drip and you’re piggy-backing Zosyn (which can take 4 hours to infuse) on their only dextrose source (maybe they have D5 at 50 mL/hr going), you’re going to have a mess on your hands.

-To crush or not to crush
+To Crush or Not to Crush

 There are also some meds that for whatever reason cannot be crushed.
 Depending on the medication administration process at your hospital, your EMR may tell you when you can and cannot crush your med.
 However, you must be diligent before crushing and double check before doing so.